Athulya Ravi

-Athulya Ravi (born 21 December 1995) is an Indian actress who has predominantly works in Tamil & Telugu films.
+Athulya Ravi (born 21 December 1992) is an Indian actress who has predominantly works in Tamil and Telugu films.
 She made her debut with the film Kadhal Kan Kattudhe in 2017 and went on to appear in films including Yemaali (2018) and Naadodigal 2 (2019).

 Early life and career

 Athulya was born as Divya in a Tamil speaking family.
 She was born and brought up in Coimbatore.
 She did her schooling at Thondamuthur Girls Higher secondary school in Coimbatore, Tamil Nadu.
 Athulya studied Information Technology at Hindusthan College of Arts & Science, Coimbatore, Tamil Nadu.
 She then attended SRM Institute of Science and Technology (SRMIST), Chennai, Tamil Nadu and went on to study at Sri Krishna College of Engineering and Technology, Coimbatore, Tamil Nadu.

 Athulya started her acting career through the short film "Palvaadi Kadhal".
 She had a leading role in Kadhal Kan Kattudhe (2017).